Red-tailed phascogale: Model species

 The species is used as a model species in research.
 Studies have been conducted on behavioural thermoregulation and have indicated they bask to reduce their energy demands.
 Captive nutrition trials found red-tailed phascogales consume up to 39% of their body mass in food per day and their daily maintenance energy requirements are approximately 954 kJ kg0.75day−1.
 Like many other mammals their food intake during lactation changes to meet the increasing demands of the young.

 Most notably the red-tailed phascogale has been used to study the marsupial immune system, development of their immune tissues, and expression of and localisation of key immune cells.
 They have an active complement system, like other marsupials, and the expression levels of complement components vary in developing young.
 The serum of red-tailed phascogales has been shown to have antimicrobial properties against some bacterial species.
+Reference genes have been evaluated in pouch young and adults.

 Red-tailed phascogales also express T-cell receptors and co-receptors, major histocompatibility complex, and interleukin-6 and its receptor.

 Given their semelparous reproductive strategy they have been investigated in terms of their immunosenescense in captivity and immune response.